 Furthermore, the CJEU considers that refusing to grant a FRAND license may constitute an abuse of a dominant position:

-In these circumstances and having regard to the fact that a commitment to issue licenses on FRAND conditions creates legitimate expectations with third parties that the holder of the BEN effectively grants them licenses on such conditions, a refusal of the holder of the BEN to grant a license under these same conditions can constitute, in principle, an abuse within the meaning of Article 102 TFEU.
+In these circumstances and having regard to the fact that a commitment to issue licenses on FRAND conditions creates legitimate expectations with third parties that the holder of the BEN actually grants them licenses on such conditions, a refusal of the holder of the BEN to grant a license under these same conditions can constitute, in principle, an abuse within the meaning of Article 102 TFEU.

 Dominant position linked to infringement proceedings?